SIMPLE: Simple Intensity Map Producer for Line Emission: HETDEX forecast

 over $M$ realizations, where $\hat{P}^{(i)}_{AB,\ell}$ is the estimator of the power spectrum monopole ($\ell=0$) or quadrupole ($\ell=2$) calculated from the $i$th realization of maps $A, B\in \{I,\delta_\mathrm{g}\}$.

-Here, $\mathbf{Q}$ is the constant shot noise of the galaxy auto-power spectrum monopole, the noise power spectrum for the intensity auto-power spectrum monopole, and zero otherwise.
-The noise power spectrum of the sky-subtracted intensity auto-power spectrum was calculated by generating $10$ pure noise mocks, performing the sky subtraction, calculating their monopole and quadrupole power spectra, and averaging them over the 10 realizations.
-For simplicity, we will leave out the subscript ${AB,\ell}$ from now on.
-We do not subtract the shot noise from the intensity auto-power spectrum because it contains information about the luminosity function.
+Here, $\mathbf{Q}$ is the constant shot noise of the galaxy autopower spectrum monopole, the noise power spectrum for the intensity autopower spectrum monopole, and zero otherwise.
+The noise power spectra of the intensity autopower spectra were calculated by generating $7000$ ($9000$) pure noise mocks in the low-$z$ (high-$z$) bin, performing the sky subtraction, calculating their monopole and quadrupole power spectra, and averaging them over the realizations.
+For simplicity, we leave out the subscript ${AB,\ell}$ from now on.
+We do not subtract the shot noise from the intensity autopower spectrum because it contains information about the luminosity function.
+Because the intensity autopower spectra are indistinguishable from the intensity noise power spectra, the cumulative S/N are not shown in the figure.

-$\left(C^\mathbf{\Theta}_{k_N}\right)^{-1}$ is the inverse of the covariance matrix whose elements are defined as
+$\left(C^\mathbf{\Theta}_{k_N}\right)^{-1}$ is the inverse of the covariance matrix, whose elements are defined as

 Only elements of the covariance matrix up to the maximum $k_N$ are considered for matrix inversion to obtain $\left(C^\mathbf{\Theta}_{k_N}\right)^{-1}$.
 As explained in Section \ref{sec:example_mock_setup}, we multiply the covariance matrix by the factor $f_V = 1.14 ~ (1.09)$ at low-$z$ (high-$z$) to correct for slightly larger simulated volumes than the HETDEX volume.